 You will be taken to the Job Search page.

 - Next, you may explore opportunities by job or by employer--—just select the Job Search or Employers tab to begin.

 - In the Job Search section, search for job titles, employers, or keywords.
-You may also filter job by type (on-campus, internship, full-time, etc.), location, industry and more.
+You may also filter jobs by type (on-campus, internship, full-time, etc.), location, industry, and more.
 You’ll notice the option for additional filters on this page also.
 Clicking on Filters will open up additional advanced filters you can use to narrow your job search even further.